jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 The `new/iso` path is the [relative path](https://github.com/mwhudson/livefs-editor#directory-structure) `livefs-edit` automatically uses as a destination. **Do not change this.**
 {{< /notice >}}

-## Make a bootable USB from ISO
+### Copy the bootable ISO to a USB

-Plug in the USB stick for the ISO (min size 4GB).
-Find the USB with `lsblk`.
+Plug in the USB and find it with `lsblk`.

 ```shell
 lsblk
 ```

-For example, my USB is `sda` (and the underlying `sda1` partition).
+For example, mine is `sda` (and the underlying `sda1` partition).
 I know this because the other disk is my OS and the size is close to what I expect.
-Output looks similar to:
+Output:

 ```shell
 NAME                      MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS